RIP4KOBE/CuriGPT/README.md

 [//]: # (```)

 ## The Team
-Rofunc-ros is developed and maintained by the [CLOVER Lab (Collaborative and Versatile Robots Laboratory)](https://feichenlab.com/), CUHK.
+CuriGPT is developed and maintained by the [CLOVER Lab (Collaborative and Versatile Robots Laboratory)](https://feichenlab.com/), CUHK.

 [//]: # (## Related repository: Rofunc)